Tools4everBV/HelloID-Conn-Prov-Target-UbeeoATS/README.md

 Please note that Ubeeo will also need to whitelist the IP addresses of the server(s) that will consume the API.
 Without whitelisting the addresses, the consuming IP address will be blacklisted when calling an endpoint too many times.

 ### API
 The API returns an HTML error page when a `401` or `415` error occurs.
 The connector handles `401` errors and returns a custom error message when they occur.
-A `415` error only happens if the Content-Type is incorrect, which is hardcoded—so this error should not occur.
+A `415` error only happens if the Content-Type is incorrect, which is hardcoded, so this error should not occur.

 #### Required request body is missing
 The error message `Required request body is missing` is not very clear.
 For example, if orgUnits is sent as a string instead of an array, or if the body contains incorrectly formatted JSON, the error is returned.